How Big Should Your Tent Be?

 Preemptively running interference for nazis who are only now begrudgingly admitting that they got conned about pedophilia seems like terrible politics, but what do I know

-I mean I've been infuriated by the suggestions by men that we should support anti-choice candidates, not least because in the recent example (by Ezra Klein) it was for states in which abortion rights had been a winning issue; there are limits to what is acceptable, but this is not an essay about politicians, but about voters, who you just want to vote for your issues, candidates, or party.
+I mean I've been infuriated by the men suggesting that we should support anti-choice candidates, not least because in the recent example (by Ezra Klein) it was for states in which abortion rights had been a winning issue; there are limits to what is acceptable, but this is not an essay about politicians.
+It's about voters, about who you just want to vote for your issues, candidates, or party.
 So the question is: are you there to take care of your feelings and put your moral superiority on parade, to punish people for their mistakes and sins (it amazes me how many people have granted themselves the right to punish strangers), or to build the coalition and win, if you're doing this publicly with ordinary voters, not just high-profile figures?
-I have no issues with how people vent in private, but how they vent in public raises real questions.

-The huge victories in the November 4 election were, in many places, because people who voted for Trump the year before voted bluer so the shift has already happened, including with BIPOC voters who had temporarily shifted red, and I hope they feel welcome enough to stay blue.
+The huge victories in the November 4 election were, in many places, because people who voted for Trump the year before voted bluer so the shift has already happened, including with BIPOC voters who had temporarily shifted red, and I hope they feel welcome enough to stay blue (and I'm pretty sure no one shifted blue because someone berated them for their former positions).
 What was striking about the response to this tweet was the assumption that the people who might be shifting were all the cartoon of the worst longtime hardcore MAGA voter and that the correct attitude was to form an unwelcoming committee.

 Anand Giridharadas wrote a book a few years ago called The Persuaders about how skilled outreach workers changed enough minds to win on marriage equality and other issues; in his description, "The lifeblood of any free society is persuasion: changing other people’s minds in order to change things.
 But America is suffering a crisis of faith in persuasion that is putting its democracy and the planet itself at risk.
 Americans increasingly write one another off instead of seeking to win one another over.
 Debates are framed in moralistic terms, with enemies battling the righteous.
 Movements for justice build barriers to entry, instead of on-ramps.
 Political parties focus on mobilizing the faithful rather than wooing the skeptical.
 And leaders who seek to forge coalitions are labeled sellouts."

-If there's one thing you should learn from the arc of a lot of news stories is that people do learn and change their minds.
+One thing everyone should learn from the arc of a lot of news stories and from history itself is that people individually and collectively do learn and change their minds.
 We've seen it very recently with opinions about Israel and Gaza, with attitudes toward immigration, and other important issues.
 I've watched that happen over and over and over again, including on "our side" over the past dozen years as a lot of men learned a lot about gender politics as in how rape happens and who lies about it and how pervasive it is.
 Feminist activism in this period did a brilliant job in demolishing a lot of excuses, stereotypes, victim-blaming, and other misconceptions about rape that had been used to dismiss the reality and excuse the perpetrators.
+The great majority of us who've been around for decades have received educations about race, gender, sexual orientation, disability, immigration, indigenousness, colonialism, climate, environment and other things and almost certainly understand these things differently than we once did.